 To address this, we see dedicated Indigenous technicians like Bruce Buffalo in Maskwacis taking it into their own hands to improve local connectivity services in their communities.
 Bruce's work is just one example of this kind of local innovation – however, we don't know the full extent of the need in these communities.
-In its most recent Communications Monitoring Report, the CRTC reports that just over half of the households in the Northwest Territories can access broadband speeds of 16Mbps or higher.
-Given that almost half of the territory's population lives in Yellowknife, it is clear that most communities lack full and consistent access to broadband.
+In its most recent 2019 Communications Monitoring Report, the CRTC reports that 61% of the households in the Northwest Territories can access broadband speeds of 25Mbps or higher.
+Given that almost half of the territory's population lives in Yellowknife, we know be sure that many communities lack full and consistent access to broadband.
 We need better data and support at the community level, especially in remote areas.

 How have you seen needs around the Canadian internet change over the last few years?